 This subject is an extension of the content covered in Standard English.
 English Extension provides students with the opportunity to further strengthen their skills in preparation for VCE English and VCE Literature.
-Students will extend their understanding of character development, analytical skills, communication skills and the subject has a strong focus on writing.
-Students will read and explore selected texts (novel, short story and film), focusing on vocabulary, text structures, language features and ideas.
+Students will extend their analytical and communication skills.
+The subject has a strong focus on writing.
+Students will read and explore selected texts (novel, short texts and film), focusing on vocabulary, text structures, language features and ideas.